enricofer/django-warp/README.rst

 =====
 CHANGELOG
 =====

 0.1 first release

 0.2 improved dataset manager

 0.3 setting epsg projection different from 3857 4326 issues fix

+0.4 new feature - download zipped collection of dataset georefs tiff along with .vrt file new feature - auto pan/zoom on target/source view change can't clip raster issue fixed

+0.5 new feature - imagewms server for georeferenced datasets new feature - display dataset coverage with internal imagewms server new feature - overlay of all georeferenced datasets coverage from internal imagewms server in warp view new feature - raster metadata edit in warp view new feature - can move rasters between datasets new feature - datasets cloning accidental clipping polygon moving while panning in warp windows issue fixed border transparency in datasets coverage issue fixed

 =====
 SCREENSHOTS